 Leake's Masonry Ltd : Company History : A Third Century of Memorialisation

-Percy Robson Leake brought the business to Louth in 1920 - and it is still in the same James Street premises today.
+Percy Robson Leake brought the business to Louth in 1920 - and it is still adjacent to the original James Street premises today.
 Current owner, Diane Christopher, is Percy's granddaughter who took over the business when her father, Peter Robson, died in 1991.

 The business was repsonsible for the Pilgrim Fathers memorial in Boston (1957), the massive Dambusters monument in Woodhall Spa (1987), and the Korean War Memorial in Horncastle (1999).

 In excess of 40 other war memorials have been supplied and erected some of which can be seen on our monuments pages.
 The business also recently renovated three war memorials in Tealby, Louth and Legbourne.

 Diane believes that it was her great-great-grandfather who was the first Leake to set up as a stonemason, in Hull in the early 1800s.

 Unfortunately not too much of the history is known about this since much of the information was destroyed during World War II, however a classical sales leaflet of George & Albert Leake, not George Henry, has been discovered and will shortly be available to view.